rodneyshupe/Cookbook/Recipes/Sauces/NoCookPizzaSauce.rst

 Directions
 ----------

-1. Combine all ingredients in bowl.
-(Sauce can be refrigerated for up to 24 hours.)
+1. Combine all ingredients in a bowl.
+Sauce can be refrigerated for up to 24 hours.